lin-stephanie/astro-antfustyle-theme/src/content/blog/customizing-github-activity-pages.md

 }
 ```

-> [!warning]- A GitHub PAT Is Needed for PRs and for Releases in `mode: 'repoList'`
+> [!warning]- A GitHub PAT is needed for PRs and for releases in `mode: 'repoList'`
 >
 > - Create a [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) with at least `repo` scope permissions to authenticate requests.
 > - In the project root, create a `.env` file and set the `GITHUB_TOKEN` environment variable to your PAT.
 > - Make sure `.env` is ignored by Git (it's included in `.gitignore` by default).
 > - Additional reference: [Setting Environment Variables](https://docs.astro.build/en/guides/environment-variables/#setting-environment-variables)

-> [!tip]- Utilizing Astro Loaders for GitHub Data Integration
+> [!tip]- Use Astro loaders to fetch external data (may affect startup time)
 >
-> `githubReleasesLoader` and `githubPrsLoader` are [Astro loaders](https://docs.astro.build/en/reference/content-loader-reference/#what-is-a-loader) built with the Content Loader API, enabling data fetching from various sources as content collections.
-This API, introduced in [Astro 4.14](https://astro.build/blog/astro-4140/#experimental-content-layer-api), became stable in [Astro 5](https://astro.build/blog/astro-5/#content-layer).
+> `githubReleasesLoader` and `githubReleasesLoader` are both [Astro loaders](https://docs.astro.build/en/reference/content-loader-reference/#what-is-a-loader).
+Built with the [Content Loader API](https://docs.astro.build/en/reference/content-loader-reference/), Astro loaders enable seamless data fetching from various sources as content collections.
+This API was first introduced in [Astro 4.14](https://astro.build/blog/astro-4140/#experimental-content-layer-api) and became stable in [Astro 5](https://astro.build/blog/astro-5/#content-layer).
+>
+> Starting in Astro 5, the dev server address is shown only after external resources are loaded and content is synced.
+Using Astro loaders may delay server startup.

 ## Update Page Content

 Depending on your loader configuration, you can modify the settings in `src/config.ts` that affect the UI of these two pages.
-Refer to the [`UI.githubView` configuration](./basic-configuration/#githubview) for specific details.
+Refer to the [`UI.githubView` option](./basic-configuration/#githubview) for specific details.

 In `src/pages/releases.mdx` and `src/pages/prs.mdx`, you can update the frontmatter and directly modify the titles and subtitles rendered on the pages.